Maps of Iceland

 The canyon is on the Diamond Circle route, about 50 miles (80 kilometers) east of Husavik.
 Take a look at the map of the Diamond Circle below.

 If you visit Asbyrgi canyon, don't forget to stop at the nearby Jokulsargljufur canyon and Dettifoss waterfall, the second most powerful waterfall in Europe.
 The whole area is an excellent place to see the northern lights, and there are tours dedicated to helping visitors do just that.
-Try this northern lights tour from Akureyri, or sign up for a 10-hour Diamond Circle tour to see all the best sights in the area.
+Try this northern lights tour from Akureyri, or book this 10-hour Diamond Circle tour to see all the best sights in the area.

 Map of Iceland's Natural Attractions